 2.4.2.1.
-Intended Switching
+Intended Switching / Planned Handover

 Switching the roles is very similar to DRBD: just issue the command on your formerly secondary node.
 Precondition is that you are in connected state, and that the old primary does not use its /dev/mars/mydata device any longer.
-If the preconditions are violated, marsadm primary refuses to run.
+If on of the preconditions is violated, marsadm primary refuses to start.